 Leave your expectations at the door.
 We are not a pho restaurant; we are 100% conceptual.

-In 2011, Phuc Yea opened in downtown Miami as the city's first pop-up concept.
-Fueled by old school hip hop, graffiti and a love for life, Zapata and Meinhold's rendition of Vietnamese cuisine is deeply inspired by the flavors of the Mekong, but fused with their personal experiences and cooking styles.
-The food is distinctly 'theirs', vibrant, bold and layered.
-This is not your classic Viet spot.
+In 2011, Phuc Yea opened in downtown Miami as the city's first pop-up restaurant.
+Fueled by old school hip hop, graffiti and a love for life, Zapata and Meinhold's rendition of Vietnamese cuisine is deeply rooted in family recipes inspired by the flavors of the Mekong.
+Fused with their personal experiences and cooking styles, the food is distinctly 'theirs', vibrant, bold and layered.
+In one word, Phuc Yea's style is irreverent.

-Today, Phuc Yea has matured and found its brick-and-mortar home in the heart of Miami's MiMo district, an historically designated neighborhood famous for its Art Deco architectural style.
+Today, Phuc Yea has matured and is the anchor tenant in the heart of Miami's MiMo district, an historically designated neighborhood famous for its Art Deco architectural style.